rohitgeddam/FindMyRoomie/README.md

 -   `CSS3`

 ## Future features/work:
-1. Include Apartment in the profile section.
+1. Include the Apartment in the profile section.
 Along with the budget of each person.
 2. Include features of MyRoom.
 3. Add leasing/subleasing apartments.
 4. Chat room to chat with other users.